 For purposes of measuring net pension and OPEB liabilities, deferred outflows of resources and deferred inflows of resources related to pensions and OPEB, and pension and OPEB expense, information about the fiduciary net position of the Public School Employee's Retirement System (PSERS) and additions to/deductions from PSERS's fiduciary net position have been determined on the same basis as they are reported by PSERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with benefit terms investments are reported at fair value.

 G. Adoption of Governmental Accounting Standards Board Statements

-The District adopted the provisions of GASB Statement No. 83, "Certain Asset Retirement Obligations".
+The District adopted the provisions of GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
 The adoption of this statement had no effect on previously reported amounts.